 Research costs are expensed as incurred.
 Development costs are expensed as incurred unless such costs meet the criteria for capitalization and amortization under Canadian GAAP.
-To date, product development charges have been capitalized as explained in Note 3(d) in the amounts of \$595,582 in 2008, \$714,937 in 2007 and \$434,375 in 2006.
-Refundable income tax credits earned on Scientific Research and Experimental Development (SR&ED) expenditures are recorded as a reduction of research costs in the period the research costs are incurred.
+Refundable income tax credits earned on Scientific Research and Experimental Development (SR&ED) expenditures are recorded as a reduction of research costs in the year the research costs are incurred.